How to Grow Your Edges Back

 When moisturizing the hair, some people go straight to the middle or straight to the back of their mane.
 A good rule of thumb is to start with your edges first.
 While pomades are a popular method to moisturize edges, they only temporarily make your hair feel moisturized.
 Plus, they can clog your follicles, which can stunt hair growth.

 Instead, use moisturizing hair-cleansing products like GRO Revitalizing Shampoo and Conditioner with all-natural ingredients.
 These sulfate-free formulas contain wild harvested marula oil, organic murumuru butter and ximenia oil to moisturize and condition your tresses while fighting free radical damage.
-Plus, the duo contains VEGAMOUR's proprietary Karmatin™ — a vegan keratin that bonds to hair follicles to promote visibly stronger, thicker and fuller hair.
-For irritated scalps, try GRO+ Advanced Replenishing Shampoo and Conditioner with full-spectrum CBD to soothe the scalp and encourage thicker, fuller hair.
+Plus, the duo contains VEGAMOUR's proprietary Karmatin™ — a vegan keratin that bonds to hair follicles to promote visibly stronger, thicker and fuller looking hair.
+For irritated scalps, try GRO+ Advanced Replenishing Shampoo and Conditioner with full-spectrum hemp to soothe the scalp and encourage thicker, fuller looking hair.

 Unlock the Power of Scalp Massages